 A more modern example of the film industry’s slack posture toward the Chinese cash flow is a recent video featuring John Cena.
 In this video, the former WWE star issues a disturbing apology to Chinese citizens and officials for his suggestion (in a promotional interview for Fast & Furious 9) that Taiwan is a sovereign state.

-The Future of Chinese Film Censorship
+The Future of Chinese Cinema Censorship

 For most major studios, there’s no reason to believe that change will come from within.
 However, there are two possible avenues that could readjust the status quo.